tomjoht/tomjoht.github.io/_posts/2023/2/2023-02-24-build-your-own-standing-desk.md

 Coat the wood with polyurethane.
 The polyurethane step will involve putting on multiple light coats every couple of hours.
 Light coats ensure that the polyurethane doesn't pool up or drop in places.

 {: .tip}
-Don't try to put on a super thick coat to reduce the number of coats needed, as you'll regret it when you see all the drips and liquid pooling.)
+Don't try to put on a super thick coat to reduce the number of coats needed, as you'll regret it when you see all the drips and liquid pooling.

 I put a light coat on one side of the board, waited an hour, then flipped it over and put a coat on the other side.
 Waited an hour, then flipped and bushed another coat.
 And so on about 3 times on each side.

-If you're artistic (or have some design in mind), consider creating a design on the board prior to coating it with polyurethane.
+If you're artistic (or have a pre-fab vinyl design), add the design to your board prior to coating it with polyurethane.
 You can also use patterned grip tape later, if you want.
 However, I covered the top of my board with a thin rubber mat, so such a design would only make sense on the bottom.

 ## Step 5.
 Cut the PVC pipe

 Using a regular saw, cut the PVC pipe into 2-foot lengths.
 (You don't need to cut more than a couple of two-foot pieces.)
 You might have a vice to hold the pipe in place or some other setup&mdash;if so, great.
 I simply laid the pipe between two chairs and asked my kid to sit on the pipe on one side while I sawed it.
+(Without some way to hold down the pipe, it will move all over the place.)

 Getting a clean cut on PVC is a bit tricky.
 Don't use a hacksaw, as the blade will angle all over the place (as I learned on my first attempt).
-Try to cut evenly straight down, without angling.
-If the cut isn't more or less straight, it will be hard to store the balance board vertically.
+Try to cut evenly straight down with a saw, without angling.
+If the cut isn't more or less straight, it will be hard to rest the balance board on its end.

 After cutting the pipe, use a file to smooth the edges a bit.